Plato at the Googleplex by Rebecca Goldstein

 The Beginning of Infinity: Explanations that Transform the World by David Deutsch

 In The Blank Slate I quoted the harrowin dialogue between Winston Smith and O'Brien for its defense of truth, realism, and science, and its linking of postmodernist relativism with the repressive regime of the novel.

-The Psychology of Communication
+The Psychology of Communication by George Miller

 A lovely collection of essays on information, language, cognition, and even ESP, from a man who helped found cognitive psychology and psycholinguistics, and who was one of the best writers in psychology since William James.
 A major inspiration to me when i was an undergraduate.

 Words and Things: An Introduction to Language by Roger Brown

 No list of books on human nature would be complete without one on language, and this classic, by my graduate school advisor, is still a delight fifty years after it was written.
 Brown discusses, among other things, whether language determines thought, the evolution of speech, and the symbolism in sound (why words like cantankerous and mellifluous seem to sound like what they refer to).
 This was a major influence on my own book The Language Instinct.

 Perhaps my favorite contemporary novel by someone I’m not married to.
 It’s about a holocaust survivor who ends up with three wives.
 Every scene is a goldmine of insight about human nature.